CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

 ## Create and Configure the VMs

-The following procedure describes how to create a VM in VMWare vSphere for each switch in the example topology (leaf01, leaf02, and spine01).
+The following procedure creates leaf01, leaf02, and spine01 and the network connections between them.
 This section assumes you have a basic level of VMWare vSphere experience.

 ### Download and Install the Software